john00123/Udacity-fs-001/README.md

-# The largest heading
+# Udacity FullStack Developer Nanodegree Program
-## The second largest heading
+## Programming Fundamentals
-###### The smallest heading
+###### Buil a porfolio site
 This is part of the Full Stack Developer project.
-The main idea is to recreate a website using a reference they've provided in pdf format.
+Given a pdf mockup of a website designer translate it to a real website using HTML and CSS skills learned during the program.

 The is not extra functionality added other than making it fully responsive and adding some effects on hover.
 - George Washington